Giskard-AI/giskard-hub/script-docs/hub/sdk/index.rst

       Create, update, and delete test cases and datasets manually or using synthetic data generation

-   .. grid-item-card:: Define validation rules with checks
+   .. grid-item-card:: Review and refine test cases and metrics
-      :link: checks
+      :link: annotate/index
       :link-type: doc

-      Define validation rules and metrics for your tests
+      Review and refine test cases and metrics

    .. grid-item-card:: Run, review, schedule and compare evaluation runs
       :link: evaluations/index